JuliaLang/julia/doc/src/manual/functions.md

 | `A[i]`            | [`getindex()`](@ref)   |
 | `A[i]=x`          | [`setindex!()`](@ref)  |

-These functions are included in the `Base.Operators` module even though they do not have operator-like names.

 ## [Anonymous Functions](@id man-anonymous-functions)

 Functions in Julia are [first-class objects](https://en.wikipedia.org/wiki/First-class_citizen):